tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 Nyan Cat has moved from position **A** to **B**, covering a distance of 10 units in the process.
 This distance can be referred to as a *magnitude*.
 It is a *scalar* value that represents quantity of 10 units.
 Here's the thing, though: the magnitude gives no indication of which direction Nyan Cat has travelled, you just know that it is rightward from what you've gleaned visually.

-Unlike scalars, *vectors* represent multiple quantities -- and are thus able to represent both a magnitude and direction.
+Scalars represent a single value, but *vectors* represent multiple values -- and are thus able to represent both a magnitude and direction.
 Consider this example:

 <figure>
   <img src="{{ site.url }}/img/aitvuup1/17-vector.svg" />